 I’ve had the privilege this week to attend CM Connect Conference in Corydon, IN.
-During this conference I have heard a lot of great speakers and will do my best to post my thoughts on what they taught.
-However, I encourage you to check out CM Conenct’s website and get recordings of the different session for yourself.
+During this conference, I have heard a lot of great speakers and will do my best to post my thoughts on what they taught.
+However, I encourage you to check out CM Connect’s website and get recordings of the different session for yourself.

 Glitter, Play-dough, & Theology – For Preschool

 If you’re in kids ministry each one of those could mean very different things to you.
 That’s why when I saw the title of the session Heidi Hensley was teaching at CM Connect I was intrigued.
 Now there is a lot to be said from what Heidi spoke about, but these are the main points that I’d like to share.

 Theology- When it comes to kidmin, Heidi encourages a “teach within reach” approach.
 Instead of taking a curriculum and building upon it for the kids she starts a level above their head.
 The thought behind this is to give them something to look up to and reach for.
 It allows kids to relate and connect to the content, while still keeping them reaching for more.
 Heidi emphasized that lessons should be age appropriate and true, but at the same time, you never want to sacrifice the context of scripture to win an audience.
 She was quick to add that, “with kids there needs to be fun and frolic… (and) there needs to be the depth and theology of the bible”.
 Personally, I couldn’t agree more with her on this train of thought.
 We can reach kids for Christ while having fun and teaching them theology.
 It is a “both and” not an “either or”.